 Because of this experience I fully agree with Einstein–far more important than knowledge or answers are imagination and questions.
 In school many of my classmates were people who knew their text books inside-out, but who could not, for the life of them, extend this information to anything outside the text book because they lacked that quality which I count as far more important than intelligence –of course I am talking about “imagination.”
 A person may have the biggest brain in the history of the human race, and may know all the textbooks cover to cover, but if (s)he lacks imagination then (s)he lacks the ability to ask new questions, will not be open to new possibilities, and the likelihood (s)he will make breakthrough discoveries is…yes, you guessed it…ZERO!
 Conversely, if one has imagination, is open to new possibilities, then regardless of “brain size,” with enough effort, breakthroughs are indeed possible.

 In philosophy of science, there is a key finding by that tragic philosopher of science Edward Constant termed “presumptive anomaly.”
-Briefly put, Constant suggested that new discoveries are made because the discover finds something interesting used in some field, then finds further, that anomalously it is not used in his or her own area of expertise, where in all likelihood it should work.
-Hence, the idea of the airplane jet engine is thought to have originated with the steamship turbine of the 1900s.
+Briefly put, Constant suggested that new discoveries are made because the discover finds something interesting used in some field, that should work in his or her own field but finds that anomalously it is not used.
+Her/his presumption that it will work in her/his field is strong enough that (s)he then puts in the effort and makes it happen!
+Hence, Frank Whittle is thought to have got the idea of the airplane jet engine based on his learning about the steamship turbine of the 1900s.
 Likewise, supposedly, John Williams the famed F1 car designer, when boarding a plane suddenly realized that if he inverted the wing shape of a plane and used it on a car, he could get tremendous downforce.
 He did this, and his cars were unbeatable until such wing shapes were banned!
 Long story short–if you want to make breakthrough discoveries, look for “presumptive anomalies.”

 So too for soils–it would have been anomalous if, possessing a steady-state, soil behavior was not a dynamical system.
 For me, the easiest way to find such anomalies is to read widely–no, not newspapers, magazines, text books, nor even journals (and no, sorry, I do not count watching documentaries as “reading”).
 I mean reading books, then too, non-fiction books, of all kinds (I also get the same benefit from listening to them on tape or CD or MP3 player when commuting ).
 Speaking for myself (you could well differ in what works for you, after all Williams found his anomaly when boarding a plane), I find the long and immersive experience of reading a non-fiction book as necessary to find lasting, fruitful presumptive anomalies.
 And even if a book leads to no presumptive anomaly, I find it gives often gives me new information, fertile ground for new associations and new ways of looking at old problems!
 I owe a huge debt to my mother and father, for encouraging in me a deep and abiding love for reading such books, and I read them continuously because I enjoy doing so.